 Pressure Cooker Beef Pot Pie Soup

-- Beef – I use stew meat cut into bite size pieces
+- Beef – I use stew meat cut into bite size pieces, or beef tips

 - Diced tomatoes